cassier-barton/popgeo/README.md

 If you need data for Built Up Areas, Built Up Area Subdivisions, wards, or major towns and cities, then the functions below can provide you with a lookup that will help you construct your own totals from Output Areas.

 ## Functions to get lookups for UK geographies
+These functions retrieve lookup tables between different types of UK geographies.

+[add something about up to date ness!]

 MSOA names:
+ - `get_msoanames` retrieves the latest [MSOA Names dataset](https://houseofcommonslibrary.github.io/msoanames/) from the Commons Library.
+The dataframe contains, for each 2011 MSOA in England and Wales, the ONS name and code, the Commons Library name, and the local authority that the MSOA is in.

+The below functions retrieve data from the ONS Geoportal API.
+All require you to specify a year:
+ - `get_la2re` returns a local authority to English region lookup
+ - `get_la2n` returns a local authority to UK nation lookup
+ - `get_la2rn` returns a combined lookup showing the English region or UK devolved nation a local authority is in
+ - `get_ward2la` returns a ward to local authority lookup for a single specified local authority
+ - `get_ward2con` returns a best-fit ward to constituency lookup for a single specified parliamentary constituency
+ - `get_oa2ward` returns a 2011 Output Area to ward lookup for a given list of wards
+ - `get_oa2bua` returns a 2011 Output Area to Built Up Area lookup for a given list of Built Up Areas
+ - `get_oa2buasd` returns a 2011 Output Area to Built Up Area Subdivision lookup for a given list of Built Up Area Subdivisions

+The below are static datasets included in the package.
+They aren't functions, but you can assign them to objects (e.g. `my_lookup <- con2rn`):
+ - `con2rn` is a constituency to English region or UK devolved nation lookup
+ - `la_changes` is a lookup showing local authority mergers from 2019 onwards